Read the related post Magnesium – Women Do You Get Enough?

 Not necessarily.
 This idea came from French magnesium researcher Jean Durlach.
 He really meant that this ratio should not be exceeded, as in don’t eat or take more calcium than double your magnesium intake.
 He didn’t mean this ratio is ideal.

-We know that dietary magnesium deficiency is epidemic.
+We know that dietary magnesium deficiency is an epidemic.
 And magnesium is absolutely necessary to balance, or “soften” calcium.
 Think of these partnerships: